SAMexpert logo

 Office Servers

-Jennifer had already cancelled Office servers' licences when she migrated all the users to Microsoft 365, although her organisation still had a few instances on-premise.
+Jennifer had already cancelled the licences of Office servers when she migrated all the users to Microsoft 365, although her organisation still had a few instances on-premise.
 All of them were virtualised, which plays a significant role when choosing the correct licenses.

 How was she still compliant?
 It may not be evident if you are not a Microsoft licensing professional.
 Microsoft 365 E3 and E5 plans, when you procure them through an Enterprise Agreement, permit you to run unlimited Office servers on-premise for all the licensed users.